uwx/declarative-zeronet-protocol-crx/README.md

 5. Navigate to the directory in which your extension files live, and select it.

 ## Planned features
 This extension is not actively developed, but pull requests are welcome.
-Potential future features include support for the `zero://` protocol and configurable ZeroNet host.
+Potential future features include support for the `zero://` protocol, configurable ZeroNet host and configurable replacements (for example, for ZeroNet proxies)